Getting to know you

 Are you worried about introducing a pacifier to your baby, or has it already become your new BFF?
 Learn the do’s and don’ts with our pacifier primer.

 Your baby’s uncircumcised penis doesn’t require any special care.
 All you need to do is wash it with soap and water just like the rest of his body.
 Do not try to retract the foreskin or clean underneath it, as this may be harmful.
 The foreskin will gradually loosen and become retractable, often within two or three years, but sometimes not until puberty.
 At that time you can teach your child to retract it and wash the area underneath.

 Tips from the trenches

-“If you live in a multi-level house, put a small baby changing station, with changing pad, diapers, wipes, creams, on each level of your house so you don't need to go up and down each time your baby needs a diaper change.” — Alex, mom of one.
+“If you live in a multi-level house, put a small baby changing station, with changing pad, diapers, wipes, creams, on each level of your house so you don’t need to go up and down each time your baby needs a diaper change.” — Alex, mom of two.

 Your amazing newborn

 From gripping your finger to remembering a lullaby you sang to her in the womb, babies are born with some remarkable abilities.
 Here are 10 to marvel at.

 Nature seems to have hard-wired a newborn’s brain to focus on her mother’s face; newborns can best see objects that are eight to 14 inches away—the distance between their eyes and mom’s face when they’re feeding.
 Learn more about what your newborn sees.